ampproject/amphtml/extensions/amp-analytics/linker-id-forwarding.md

 }
 ```

-- `paramName` - This user defined name determines the name of the query parameter to be appended to the links.
+- `paramName` - This user defined name determines the name of the query parameter appended to the links.
-- `ids` - An object containing key-value pairs that will be partially encoded and passed along in the param.
+- `ids` - An object containing key-value pairs that is partially encoded and passed along in the param.
 - `proxyOnly` - (optional) Flag indicating whether the links should only be appended on pages served on a proxy origin.
 Defaults to `true`.
 - `destinationDomains` - (optional) Links will be decorated if their domains are included in this array.
 Defaults to [`canonical`](https://github.com/ampproject/amphtml/blob/3b0feadab3b9b12ddb80edc9a30f959087134905/spec/amp-html-format.md#canon) and `source` domains.
 - `enabled` - Publishers must explicity set this to `true` to opt-in to using this feature.

-This linker will then use this configuration to generate a string in this structure: `<paramName>=<version>*<checkSum>*<idName1>*<idValue1>*<idName2>*<idValue2>...` For more details see [Linker Param Format](./linker-id-receiving.md#Format)
+This linker uses this configuration to generate a string in this structure: `<paramName>=<version>*<checkSum>*<idName1>*<idValue1>*<idName2>*<idValue2>...` For more details see [Linker Param Format](./linker-id-receiving.md#Format)

 #### Turning it on
-The most common use case will simply be enabling this feature for an analytics provider that is already supporting linkers.
+The most common use case is simply enabling this feature for an analytics provider that is already supporting linkers.
 To do this you will add the `linkers` configuration object and the `enabled: true` entry to your already existing analytics tag.

 ```html
 <amp-analytics type=foo-analytics>